solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

 -   `description()`: Provide a detailed description of your proposal.
 -   `deploy()`: This example demonstrates the deployment of new MockUpgrade which will be used as new implementation to Weth Gateway Proxy and new GAC contract for the upgrade.
--   `run()`: Sets environment for running the proposal. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`.
+-   `run()`: Sets environment for running the proposal.
+It sets `addresses` and `timelock`. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`. `timelock` is the address of the timelock controller contract.
 -   `build()`: In this example, `ARBITRUM_L1_WETH_GATEWAY_PROXY` is upgraded to new
     implementation.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`, that is arbitrum timelock in this example.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier`, it will call the actions in `build`.
+Caller is the arbitrum timelock in this example.
 -   `simulate()`: Execute the proposal actions outlined in the `build()` step.
 This function performs a call to `_simulateActions` from the inherited `TimelockProposal` contract.
 Internally, `_simulateActions()` simulates a call to Timelock [scheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.